 The majority of our revenue is expected to continue to be received from third-party payors, including federal and state programs, such as Medicare and Medicaid, and private insurance payors.
 To participate in the Medicare program and receive Medicare payment, our surgical facilities must comply with regulations promulgated by HHS.
 Among other things, these regulations, known as "conditions for coverage" or "conditions of participation," impose numerous requirements on our facilities, their equipment, their personnel and their standards of medical care, as well as compliance with all applicable state and local laws and regulations.
 In 2007, CMS issued a policy memorandum (the "2007 CMS Policy Memorandum") that reaffirmed its prior interpretation of its conditions of participation that all hospitals (other than critical access hospitals) participating in the Medicare program are required to provide basic emergency care interventions regardless of whether or not the hospital maintains an emergency department.
 Our facilities licensed as hospitals are required to meet this requirement to maintain their participating provider status in the Medicare program.
 Our hospitals that do not have an emergency room, maintain a protocol for the transfer of patients requiring emergency treatment.
-While we believe such protocols satisfy CMS requirements, CMS could interpret such protocols to be inconsistent with the 2007 CMS Policy Memorandum, which could jeopardize each facility's participation in the Medicare program.
+While we believe such protocols to be inconsistent with the 2007 CMS Policy Memorandum, which could jeopardize each facility's participation in the Medicare program.
 Our surgical facilities must also satisfy the conditions of participation to be eligible to participate in the various state Medicaid programs.
-The requirements for certification under Medicare and Medicaid are subject to change and, in order to remain qualified for these programs, we may have to make changes from time to time in our facilities, equipment, personnel or services.
-Although we intend to continue to participate in these reimbursement programs, we cannot ensure that our surgical facilities will continu
+The requirements for certification under Medicaid are subject to change and, in order to remain qualified for these programs, we cannot ensure that our surgical facilities will continue to qualify for participation.